jrmcinnen/machine_learning/README.md

 # Machine learning

-Codes for Introduction to Pattern Recognition and Machnie Learning -course.
+Codes for Introduction to Pattern Recognition and Machine Learning -course.